 1. Create a Tax Deduction for Next Year

 In addition, the money in your IRA will grow on a tax-deferred basis.
-And you can invest it in a way that will allow it to grow to many times your initial investment, particularly if you are investing it for decades.
-See below.
+And you can invest it in a way that will allow it to grow to many times your initial investment, particularly if you park it in that IRA for decades.